 More people than ever are shopping online.
 Even before the coronavirus pandemic, online shopping has been on the rise for years.
 And it isn’t hard to see why.
 Shopping online is faster, easier, and often cheaper than travelling to a physical shop.
 What’s more, with the UK moving in and out of lockdown, online stores can be the only way to get hold of the goods you’re after.
 The benefits of online shopping are clear.
 For those who are new to shopping online, here are some important safety tips.
 This article will help you avoid scams and keep your personal information (including bank details) safe.

 - Convenience – Probably the biggest perk.
-There are no queues to wait in, there is the opportunity to shop 24 hours a day, and it can be finished in minutes!
+Shops are open 24/7, there’s no queuing at the till, and you can be finished in minutes.

 - No crowds – There is no rush to find a parking space or catch a bus.
 Plus you can shop at a leisurely pace, without feeling hurried.